 Why use Mediation?
 Because its private, fast and significantly less expensive:

 Private - Confidential - Informal

-Hourly fee: $175 per hour, per party/person or
+Hourly fee: $175 per hour, per party/person or company

-required to complete the court litigation process
+$175 - $350 per hour, per attorney for 1-4 years required to complete the court litigation process

 Kirk Granier is a retired State District Judge (1997-2008) and retired United States Circuit Military Judge USAF (1998-2006).
 He received a Masters Degree in Judicial Studies from the University of Nevada Graduate School and National Judicial College as well as dual professional certifications in Judicial Development for General Jurisdiction Trial Skills (2001) and for Alternative Dispute Resolution Skills (2007).
-He also earned three professional certificates in Civil Mediation and completed one Course in Advanced Mediation Techniques from the National Judicial College at the University of Nevada where he served as a Faculty Facilitator for the Civil Mediation course.
+He also earned three professional certifications in Civil Mediation and completed one Course in Advanced Mediation Techniques from the National Judicial College at the University of Nevada where he served as a Faculty Facilitator for the Civil Mediation course.